Abraao-S/learning-web-api/learning-web-api/document-interface.md

 ## Methods:
 ### Document.querySelector()

 - https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector

 - The Document method querySelector() returns the first Element within the document that matches the specified selector, or group of selectors.
+If no matches are found, null is returned.

+- Syntax: element = document.querySelector(selectors);

-If no matches are found, null is returned.The parameter for this method should be a DOMString containing one or more selectors to match.
+- Parameters: The parameter for this method should be a DOMString containing one or more selectors to match.
 This string must be a valid CSS selector string; if it isn't, a SyntaxError exception is thrown.

-- Syntax: element = document.querySelector(selectors);
+- Return value: An Element object representing the first element in the document that matches the specified set of CSS selectors, or null is returned if there are no matches.

 ### Document.getElementById()
 - https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById